ibm-cloud-docs/openwhisk/prep.md

 Your code is compiled into an executable and embedded into a Docker image.
 The executable interacts with the system by taking input from `stdin` and replying through `stdout`.
 {: shortdesc}

-Before you begin:
+**Before you begin**
 - You must have a Docker Hub account.
 You can set up a free Docker ID and account on [Docker Hub ![External link icon](../icons/launch-glyph.svg "External link icon")](https://hub.docker.com).
 - [Install Docker](https://hub.docker.com/search/?offering=community&type=edition).
 - [Review the requirements for the Docker runtime](/docs/openwhisk?topic=cloud-functions-runtimes#openwhisk_ref_docker).

-To package your app:
+To package your app, complete the following steps.

 To package your code as a Docker image:
 1. Download and install the Docker skeleton.
 The skeleton is a Docker container template where you can inject your code in the form of custom binaries.